 Why you should be taking note of cloud native NFVI

-Cloud native applications for telco means a lot of benefits in network agility and operational efficiency.
+Cloud native for telco means a lot of benefits in network agility and operational efficiency.
 Yet the solutions and market readiness have not yet been in place.
 The solutions for cloud native applications design are in place but now we also see the solutions for NFVI emerging based on Kubernetes.
 The NFVI needs to cater for both VMs and Containers and have a simple integration to the MANO also in the case of a bare metal deployment.
 Watch the new Ericsson webinar that explains the cloud native solutions in more detail.

 Why do we need cloud native in the telco cloud?